Auxiliary floating drydock: Auxiliary Repair Docks, Concrete (ARDCs)

-Auxiliary Repair Dock, Concrete were mobile dry docks made of concrete, due to the shortage of steel during World War II.
-ARDC had a 2,800 ton lifting capacity.
-ARDC were 389 ft long, 84 ft wide, and 40 ft deep.
-ARDC has a crew of five officers and 84 enlisted men.
-Each had a 5-ton crane, with a 42 ft reach.
+Auxiliary Repair Docks, Concrete were mobile (towable) dry docks made of concrete, due to the shortage of steel during World War II.
+Somewhat smaller than metal ARDs, ARDCs measured 389 ft in length, 84 ft in width, and 40 ft in depth.
+ARDCs had crews of five officers and 84 enlisted men.
+The first ARDC had a built-in diesel power supply, while the remainder relied on outside power sources.
+All were equipped with a 5-ton crane with a 42 ft reach.
 Eight were built at Wilmington, North Carolina, and five at San Pedro in Los Angeles, California.